What is underwriting and why is it done?

 An overview of the underwriting process performed by acquirers

-Underwriting is the process where acquirers (merchant account providers) verify the identity of individuals, entities, and financial accounts and assess the risk associated with each merchant business.
+When you apply for a merchant account, your application must be approved by an underwriter.
+Underwriting is the process by which acquirers verify the identity of individuals, entities, and financial accounts, and assess the risk associated with each merchant business.
+Because merchant accounts are regulated like bank accounts, your acquirer must perform these checks in accordance with regulatory requirements.

 Not a CardCorp merchant yet?
 Visit our website for merchant account pre-approval and a custom price quote for your business.
 And chat with our payment experts for a free assessment of the risk factors that may be in scope for your business.